Jobman documentation¶

-Case 1: Distribute jobs to single remote machines
+Case 1: Distribute jobs to a single remote machine¶

 - Define the

-mdict = load_config("remote_machine.yml") # load the remote machine config
+mdict_list = loadconfig_multi_machines("MACHINE.yml") # load the remote machine config

 submit_job_chunk(